Hifadhi - Livelihoods Project

 The health of project beneficiaries is greatly impacted with the reduction of smoke inhalation meaning that families are less vulnerable to the risks of life-threatening illnesses related to in-door cooking, illnesses which claim the lives of millions each year.

-The credits are also funding reforestation activities in the area by supplying communities with seedlings to grow trees.
+The upfront financing provided by the Livelihoods Carbon Fund to EcoAct and Climate Pal is also used for reforestation activities in the area by supplying communities with seedlings to grow trees.
 This is helping Kenya’s fragile forestry to recover, educating local people on the importance of their forests and even providing families with incomes and a sustainable source of wood.

-Most importantly, this project is demonstrating the power of collaboration between communities, project developers and businesses in driving forward sustainable development and positive change where it is really needed.
+Most importantly, this project is demonstrating the power of collaboration between communities, an impact investment fund backed by private companies and a project developer in driving forward sustainable development and positive change where it is really needed.

 - 60,000 locally manufactured cookstoves distributed: